AIVirtualDoctor/nft-lending-sdk-docs/address-whitelister-contract/index.md

 ## Address Whitelister Contract

 {% hint style="info" %}
-Address Whitelister Contract must be used only my the project owner or team.
+Address Whitelister contract must be only used by the project owner or team.
 {% endhint %}

 Over here, this contract is providing some great methods to get better features.